 - The white star, centered within the black triangle, represents peace and serves as a guiding light for the nation.
 Its five points symbolize the light that guides in the five fingers of the hand, in the five regions of the country, or in the five principles of nationalism.

-Usage and Significance of the Timor-Leste Flag
+Usage and significance of the Timor-Leste flag

 The flag of Timor-Leste is a powerful symbol of national identity and unity.
 It is prominently displayed on government buildings, schools, and during national celebrations such as Independence Day on May 20th and Restoration of Independence Day on November 28th.
 The flag serves as a reminder of the country's hard-fought journey to independence and symbolizes the resilience, unity, and hope of the Timorese people.